patrickbucher/paedubucher.ch/articles.md/towards-monads-in-go.md

 ## Bad Composition

-Let's mess up this example by introducing some nefarious operation: divide something by zero (I'll be leaving out the boiler-plate `main` code here):
+Let's mess up this example by introducing some nefarious operation: divide something by zero (I'll be leaving out the boiler-plate `main` code from here):

 ```go
 divZero := Divider(0)